YanyZhao/Manipulator/readme.md

    -  Node extending function: extend.m
    -  Collision detection function: DetCol.m
    -  Path optimization function: path_opt.m

 - Utils:
 Those are helper functions either from p-code or m-code that I implemented in the former labs

-6 maps are included, however, only 4 of them are typical and reported in the results.
+To evaluate the smoothness of the planner, we simulated in different static maps:

-- simulation results:
+- static simulation results:

   - comparison between random sample and epsilon-greedy sample:
     ![](img/random.gif)